thangckt/thangckt.github.io/README.md

 ## Error logs

-The error that breakdown header is due to the size of logo figure.
+The error that breakdown header is possible due to:
+- `pip install mkdocs-jupyter` in github-action --> conflict
+- the size of logo figure.